 There is no specific code of conduct for interpreters in the context of asylum procedures.
 Many interpreters are not professionally trained on asylum issues.
 There is no quality assessment performed on their work, nor are there any requirements in order to become an interpreter for the NDGAP.
 The NDGAP is obliged to select the cheapest interpreter from the list, even though his or her quality would not be the best.
 For example, in the Vámosszabadi refugee camp, the HHC lawyer reported that in all his cases regarding Nigerian clients, none of the English interpreters fully understood what the clients said; the lawyer had to help the interpreter.
 The same happened at the court.
 There was another case, where the interpreter did not speak English well enough to be able to translate; for example, he did not know the word “asylum”.

-An asylum seeker from Ghana entered the transit zone in July 2019, but was still not heard at the time of this update (January 2020).
+An asylum seeker from Ghana entered the transit zone in July 2019, but was still not heard in January 2020.
 The attempts were made, but the client did not understand the interpreter and since then no new Hausi-Hungarian interpreter has been found.
 On the other hand, HHC lawyers are aware of good examples, as well, when upon the request of the converted Christian applicant from Afghanistan the former IAO respected the wish of the asylum seeker and appointed a Christian, Hungarian nationality interpreter who spoke perfectly the Farsi language and had a very sensitive manner towards the applicant.

 Moreover, the case officers are reluctant to phrase the questions or any information in a non-legalistic way so as to enable the client to understand what the case officer is talking about.
 If case officers were less formalistic, interpreters would have an easier task in the procedure.
 Interpreters also sometimes overstep their limits, for example by making comments such as that the asylum seeker comes from different part of a country, because the pronunciation is not used in the area he or she claims to be from.